TANZANIA PUBLIC HEALTH BULLETTIN

 The Tanzania Public Health Bulletin (TPHB) is an official publication of the Ministry of Health (MoH) in Tanzania.
 The TPHB is licensed and registered as a bulletin by the government (print media, license No. 00000246, International Standard Serial Number (ISSN) 2665-0576).
 It complements the activities of the Ministry by providing timely, reliable, authoritative, accurate, objective, and useful public health information, including recommendations to the public and health professionals with a focus of promoting health and minimizing public health threats.
 Therefore, TPHB carries forward the government’s key public health messages.
 It acts as an accessible source of information that is easily referenced by media industry (bloggers, journalists), academics, researchers, health practitioners, professionals and the general public.
 All articles are subjected to peer-review and government vetting before publication.
 Therefore, the government is held responsible for the published information.

 By using plain and explicit language, and through regular publication and dissemination via multiple distribution channels, including a dedicated website, information is accessible and continually utilized and referenced.
 As a result, it reduces public health threats exacerbated by distortion of information.
 It also clearly distinguishes between what is known and what is merely suspected.
 The TPHB also strengthens health systems by tracking and reporting health information data at national and subnational levels.

-Contents: The Tanzania Public Health Bulletin publishes evidence-based, high quality vetted invited and unsolicited articles that report public health information that promotes health and minimizes health threats.
-The Editors and International advisory team will continue to maintain and ensure the high quality standards of the articles, that is the hallmark of the Bulletin.
+The TPHB publishes evidence-based, high quality vetted invited and unsolicited articles that report public health information that promotes health and minimizes health threats.
+The Editors and International advisory team will continue to maintain and ensure the high-quality standards of the articles, that is the hallmark of the Bulletin.

 The bulletin will publish and communicate various types of vetted public health information, but not limited to: